 We encourage you to attend the AGM, for an opportunity to communicate with the Directors and to vote on the proposed resolutions.
-Should you be unable to attend the AGM in person, you can appoint another person as your proxy to exercise all or any of your rights to attend, vote and speak at the meeting.
-Details of how to do this are included in the Notes on pages 9 to 11.
+Should you be unable to attend the AGM in person, you can appoint another person as your proxy to exercise all or any of your rights to attend, speak and vote at the meeting.
+Details of how to do this are included in the Notes on pages 9 to 12.
+To be valid, your proxy appointment must be received at the address for delivery specified in the Notes by no later than 3.00pm on Tuesday May 5, 2020.